Keller Auditorium

 History of Keller Auditorium

-In the mid-1960s the auditorium and the neighborhood around it were redeveloped, and in 1968 the new theater, Civic Auditorium, instantly became central to the Portland performing arts scene.
+In the mid-1960s, citizens campaigned to redevelop the building, and the auditorium was torn down and rebuilt, retaining only the north and south walls of the original structure.
+On May 3, 1968, the new Civic Auditorium opened to the public, becoming central to the Portland performing arts scene.
 The new space hosted touring shows, the Oregon Symphony and Portland Opera, and many other performances that required its spacious auditorium, sharp acoustics and advanced stage technology.
-Since then, the Keller has received several more renovations to keep it up-to-date.
-After an extensive one in 2000, it was renamed to honor benefactor Richard Keller.
-Today it remains a very practical and versatile performance space.

 Performing Arts in Portland